andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 `Strong`, `weak`, and `unowned` are keywords that describe the nature of a reference in the ARC paradigm.

 All references are `strong` references by default unless otherwise specified. _Most_ of the time, this is the right thing to do. `Strong` is always implied when you declare a variable or constant.
-You don&#8217;t need to type `strong` in Swift.
+You don't need to type `strong` in Swift.

 So what does the &#8220;strength&#8221; of a reference have to do with how ARC manages memory?

-ARC doesn&#8217;t free up the memory being used by a class instance until _all_ `strong` references to that instance are broken.
+ARC doesn't free up the memory being used by a class instance until _all_ `strong` references to that instance are broken.
 How are `strong` references broken?

 `Strong` references can be broken&#8230;

   * When a variable that references an instance of something is set to `nil`
   * When a parent variable that holds a reference to a child class instance is to `nil` it will break the reference to the parent _and_ the child
-  * When a variable or constant goes out of scope &#8211; for example, if something gets initialized inside a control-flow code segment like an `if`/`else` or inside a `for` loop, when execution moves past that code segment, the reference is broken and the memory is freed by ARC
+  * When a variable or constant goes out of scope – for example, if something gets initialized inside a control-flow code segment like an `if`/`else` or inside a `for` loop, when execution moves past that code segment, the reference is broken and the memory is freed by ARC

-Everything in ARC&#8217;s memory management model hinges on the number of `strong` references are connected to an instance.
+Everything in ARC's memory management model hinges on the number of `strong` references are connected to an instance.
 The moment that the number of `strong` references counts down to zero, the memory where that instance was stored is freed.

 So where does `weak` and `unowned` come in?